nigelrudolf/nigelrudolf/README.md

 ## 👨‍💻 About Me

-I'm a passionate Software Developer specializing in React Native and TypeScript.
+I'm a passionate Software Developer specializing in React Native, TypeScript and NodeJS.
 I love building mobile applications that solve problems and delight users.

 ## 🛠 Technologies & Tools